futureson/Covidpageviews/README.md

 Thanks to the ADA course for providing us with the original ideas and datasets, although the epidemic is now a thing of the past, we hope we could understand the impact of the COVID-19 on people's behavior through data analysis methods.
 Some of the research methods in this website are referenced from [Sudden Attention Shifts on Wikipedia During the COVID-19 Crisis](https://arxiv.org/pdf/2005.08505.pdf) and [Population-scale dietary interests during the COVID-19 pandemic](https://www.nature.com/articles/s41467-022-28498-z), which are two amazing papers!

 # Our team

+Work is distributed equally to all team members